-Launched in 1954 by Fender, the Fender Stratocaster is the most enduring and widely recognized model of electric guitar available.
-The Stratocaster (often known simply as a “strat” is a diverse guitar, and has been used to great effect in a huge variety of genres (country, rock, pop, folk, soul, blues, and R&B).
+The Fender Stratocaster is one of the most enduring and recognized models of electric guitars available.
+Launched in 1954 by Fender, the Stratocaster (often abbreviated as “Strat”) is a diverse guitar.
+It has been used to great effect in a huge variety of genres (country, rock, pop, folk, soul, blues, and R&B).

-Jimi Hendrix, Buddy Holly, Stevie Ray Vaughn, Eric Clapton and David Gilmour.
+Jimi Hendrix, Buddy Holly, Stevie Ray Vaughan, Eric Clapton, and David Gilmour.